 Here are a couple other points you should look into if you just can't seem to make the temperature meet your needs.

 Consider A Zoning System

-Zoned systems, especially for 2 story (or more) homes is often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
+Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
 Call Bryant Heating & Cooling Service Experts at 226-773-3357 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.

 Get A Precision Tune-up

 Annual furnace and A/C maintenance is still the best way to not only get expert heating and air conditioning recommendations from a professional HVAC technician; it can help to prevent future breakdowns of your furnace or cooling equipment.